mViolet/JS30-Day-30/README.md

-# JS30 Day 30 - Whack-A-Mole Game
+# JS30 Day 30 - Kitty-High-Five

+A whack-a-mole type game - Created with vanilla javaScript.
-I changed it to a kitty-high-five game and came up with the solution on my own!
+I came up with the solution for this one on my own!

 JS30 is an amazing series and you should check it out: [Wes Bos' JavaScript30](https://javascript30.com/)